-(A Component Unit of the County of Monmouth) Management's Discussion and Analysis For the fiscal years ended June 30, 2021 and 2020
+(A Component Unit of the County of Monmouth) Management's Discussion and Analysis For the fiscal year ended June 30, 2022

-Management's Discussion and Analysis ("MD&A") presents the financial performance of Brookdale Community College (the "College") during the fiscal year ended June 30, 2021.
-This MD&A will provide various financial analyses comparing fiscal year 2021 to fiscal year 2020, as well as fiscal year 2019 activity.
+Management's Discussion and Analysis ("MD&A") presents the financial performance of Brookdale Community College (the "College") during the fiscal year ended June 30, 2022.
+This MD&A will provide various financial analyses for fiscal year 2022.